nodejs/nan/README.md

 ```

 <a name="api_nan_raw_string"></a>
-### <del>void* NanRawString(Handle&lt;Value&gt;, enum Nan::Encoding, size_t *, void *, size_t, int)</del>
+### ~~void* NanRawString(Handle&lt;Value&gt;, enum Nan::Encoding, size_t *, void *, size_t, int)~~

 Deprecated.
 Use something else.

-<del>When you want to convert a V8 `String` to a `char*` buffer, use `NanRawString`.
+~~When you want to convert a V8 `String` to a `char*` buffer, use `NanRawString`.
 You have to supply an encoding as well as a pointer to a variable that will be assigned the number of bytes in the returned string.
 It is also possible to supply a buffer and its length to the function in order not to have a new buffer allocated.
 The final argument allows setting `String::WriteOptions`.
-Just remember that you'll end up with an object that you'll need to `delete[]` at some point unless you supply your own buffer:</del>
+Just remember that you'll end up with an object that you'll need to `delete[]` at some point unless you supply your own buffer:~~

 ```c++
 size_t count;